neurorishika/ant_template_builder/README.md

 poetry run python scripts/generate_mirror.py --help
 ```

 By default, the script will mirror all *.nrrd files in the input folder.
 However, the ant brain has a notable asymmetry in the mushroom body.
 Therefore, it is recommended to mirror only the brains that are oriented in one direction.
-You can do this by having a metadata.csv (as in this repository) file.
+You can do this by having a whole_brain_metadata.csv (as in this repository) file.
 The metadata file must have two columns: `Clean Name` and `Egocentric Leaning` where the first is name of the file, and the second has values of `left`,`right` or `sym` (symmetric).
 The script will only mirror the brains that have `left` or `right` in the `Egocentric Leaning` column depending on the -lr flag.
 Ideally, mirror and resample ALL the brains (unless disk space is an issue) and then use the asymmetrize_resampled.py script to filter it down to the brains that are oriented in one direction.

 ### 5. Run the resampling script